HuYuzhang/HuYuzhang.github.io/index.md

 ### About My Bike

 I have a cool bike: Giant XTC 800.
 I ride to school every day by it.
 During weekends, it becomes my partner to explore this city.
-It is equipped with SHIMANO Deore and SHIMANO BL-MT200, it provides wonderful reliability and performance.
-The destinations include: the Greate Wall, the West Mountain, the Tanzhe Temple, and the Xinshougang Bridge.
+It is equipped with SHIMANO Deore and SHIMANO BL-MT200, which provides wonderful reliability and performance.
+The destinations include: the Greate Wall, the West Mountain, the Tanzhe Temple, and the Xinshougang Bridge, *etc.*.
 Here are some photos of it.

 <div class="row">
                 <img src="images/g1.JPG" height = "300" width = "400">